IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-web.md

 1. When the publish process is complete, click `Open site`
 1. Log in to the site and grant the site permission to read your Azure Active Directory account name
 1. Play your video!

+If you want to, share your web site address in the meeting Teams chat.

 *Continue to [Cleanup](dol-cleanup.md) -->*